strandhvilliam/nextjs-CinemaSational/README.md

 # nextjs-Cinema-Sational-app

-Cinema-Sational is a web app built using Next.js, React, TypeScript, and Firebase for authentication and database.
+Cinema-Sational is a web app built using Next.js, React, TypeScript, and Firebase for auth and db.
 It is a movie website that allows users to view new and upcoming movies, search for movies, and log in to create posts and comments.

 ## Technologies Used